AI for Sports · Industry

 Basketball’s fast pace (24-second shot clock), confined court, and high-frequency events make it ideal for real-time AI.
 AI basketball analytics systems track all 10 players plus ball, classify every possession (pick-and-roll, isolation, transition, post-up), and measure shot quality with expected points models.

-What we deploy for basketball: Court mapping and player tracking.
+Court mapping and player tracking.
 Shot classification and trajectory analysis.
 Defensive coverage analysis (who guarded whom, help defense patterns).
 Automated play classification for coaching review.

 AI Tennis Analytics